OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 We were using smart pointers a lot since they also tend to *own* the data they reference, which tends to be a lot more convenient than trying to pass references around everywhere.

 The basic case is a `Box<T>`: it's just a pointer to the heap, prettified and wrapped by Rust.
 OK, say in our interpreters any pointer to a `Class` object will be a `Box<Class>`.
-Instances of this class need a `Class` pointer to read static variables from it and - oh wait, `Box<T>` uniquely owns the data, so these instances can't all own the same `Box<T>`.
+Instances of this class need a `Class` pointer to read static variables from it and - oh wait, `Box<T>` uniquely owns the data, so these instances can't all own the same `Box<T>` because of [Rust ownership rules](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html).

 So `Rc<T>` (which stands for *reference counting*) comes to the rescue: data can be referenced in several places, since we keep track of its users through a counter.
 When that counter reaches 0, the final user of that `Rc<T>` has sadly passed away, the data is no longer needed and so it's discarded.